 We will be requesting that the survey form be filled out again on a periodic fixed basis, once we see have a chance to see the results and based on the feedback that we obtain from our vendors.

-For any questions concerning our Disclosure Statement, please direct them to Ronald Shore, Executive Director, Business Administration, One Workplace, 2500 De La Cruz Boulevard, Santa Clara, CA 95050.
+For any questions concerning our Disclosure Statement, please direct them to Mike Spencer, One Workplace, 2500 De La Cruz Boulevard, Santa Clara, CA 95050.